 Under the Resource Management Act, the Government has prepared the National Environmental Standard Relating to Certain Air Pollutants, Dioxins, and other Toxics.
-The standard's objective, amongst other things, is to provide for the effective management of discharges to air of greenhouse gases generated from large landfills by 'locking in' existing best practice of capturing and flaring landfill gases.
+The standard's objective, amongst other things, is to provide for the effective management of discharges to air of greenhouse gases generated from large landfills by 'locking in' existing best practice of capturing and flaring landfill gases.7

 The New Zealand Emissions Trading Scheme is part of the Government's response to climate change and has implications for owners and managers of landfills.
-In particular, landfill operators have obligations for the methane emitted through the biodegradation of organic waste.
-From 1 January 2012, participants will also be required to report their greenhouse gas emissions.
+In particular, landfill operators have obligations for the methane emitted through the biodegradation of organic waste.8 Since 1 January 2012, participants have been required to report their greenhouse gas emissions, and since 2013 have had to surrender carbon units for landfill gas discharges.